salewski/terraform/website/docs/configuration/expressions.html.md

 A _structural_ type is another way to combine multiple values into a single value, but structural types allow each value to be of a distinct type.

-The two _structural type kinds_ in the Terraform language are:
+The two kinds of structural type in the Terraform language are:

 * `object(...)`: has named attributes that each have their own type.
 * `tuple(...)`: has a sequence of elements identified by consecutive whole